Peter de Been.

 Pete is 4th degree Black Belt under Carlos Gracie Jr. He was the first non Brasilian to gain a Black Belt out of Brasil.

 Pete is the founder (established in 1994) and President of the Australian Federation of Brasilian Jiu Jitsu - AFBJJ.
 The AFBJJ is the representative of the International Brasilian Jiu Jitsu Federation - IBJJF.
-The AFBJJ overseas around 40 competitions Australia wide and co runs the the Australian National and Pan Pacific with the IBJJF.
+The AFBJJ oversees around 40 competitions Australia wide and co runs the the Australian National and Pan Pacific with the IBJJF.

 Pete competed in 7 Pan American Championships and 6 World Championships.
 He also competed in two International Super fights - in the second in Sao Paulo, he also collected a special prize purse for the fastest submission of the night!